 That’s where programmatic buyers found themselves right before the beginning of supply path optimization (SPO).
 Buyers took it upon themselves to light a path to the inventory they wanted, without losing value in the process.

-That’s what supply path optimizatio is all about, and along with DPO (demand-path optimization — the sell side’s simultaneous push toward programmatic efficiency and transparency), it’s bringing the end points of the supply chain closer to each other, and helping them understand the real value of their partners.
+That’s what supply path optimization is all about, and along with DPO (demand-path optimization — the sell side’s simultaneous push toward programmatic efficiency and transparency), it’s bringing the endpoints of the supply chain closer to each other, and helping them understand the real value of their partners.

 What Does Supply Path Optimization Mean?